-Setting up a core group
+Set up a core group

-It is strongly recommended that screening is carried out by more than one person, and that a core group of key informants and major stakeholders are involved.
-This will help ensure a wide perspective and will promote ownership of the process at an early stage.
-This could include, for example, somebody with health knowledge, a voluntary sector representative, the initiator of the policy, an official from another affected department or a community representative.
-Keeping the number of people involved fairly small at this stage (perhaps 5 or 6 people) will make it easier to manage.
+It is strongly recommended that screening is carried out by more than one person.
+A core group of key informants and major stakeholders will help ensure a wide perspective and promote ownership of the process at an early stage.
+Core group members may include, for example, the initiator of the policy, someone with health knowledge and representatives from relevant government, non-government, community and voluntary sectors likely to be affected by the proposal.

-Understanding the proposed policy, programme or project
+Understand the proposed policy, programme or project